Dysurf/Dysurf/README.md

 - The current `src/src_intel` `Makefile` is configured to use `mpiifx` when `make mpi` is called.
 - If MKL is not present in the active environment, the Intel build currently falls back to system `lapack/openblas` for linking.
-- Running Intel-MPI executables should use the matching Intel MPI launcher from the same environment, rather than mixing them with a system OpenMPI `mpirun`.
+- When running Intel-built executables, use the matching Intel MPI launcher from the same environment.
+- Do not mix Intel MPI libraries with a system OpenMPI `mpirun`.

 `/docs`: a user manual for description of running a calculation.
 In `/docs/Dysurf_online_version_manual` are manual for using Dysurf online version.